IBM/japan-technology/ibm-cloud/monitoring/IamCOS/readme.md

 ## API spec (server.js)

 - /
-    - Send public/default.html to requester
+    - Return public/default.html to host the Web UI

 - /status/iam
     - Return the result after invoking IAM API to create new access token by API key